We are searching for

 Finding A Car's Ownership History

-Each owner of a used car is linked to that vehicle's VIN.
-You can search this ownership history by searching the VIN on GoodCar.
+Each owner of a used car is linked to that vehicle's VIN number.
+You can search this ownership history with GoodCar's vehicle history search tool.
 There you'll be shown the number of previous owners the car had, what length of time they owned the car, and who was the last owner of the vehicle before you.

 Getting A Vehicle History Report